tsukhu/nxplorerjs-microservice-starter/README.md

 Note: for Sonar 6.x turn sonar56x to “false” and that will generate the test report that is using the sonar 6 schema.

 ### Future RoadMap
-* Coming Soon - Support for GraphQL [Milestone 1.3](https://github.com/tsukhu/express-microservice-starter/milestone/4) WIP on the [graphql branch](https://github.com/tsukhu/express-microservice-starter/tree/graphql)
+* Coming Soon - Support for GraphQL [Milestone 1.3](https://github.com/tsukhu/express-microservice-starter/milestone/4) - WIP

 ### FAQ